Infersync vs Monday: engineering-specific autopilot or general project management?

 How does the AI compare?

 Monday AI is template-driven: generate a board, summarise updates, draft text.
-Infersync's AI COO command bar takes action across the whole stack: bulk-assign 100 issues, label them P1, set due dates, change state, all in natural language with a preview step before execution.
+Infersync's Autopilot command bar takes action across the whole stack: bulk-assign 100 issues, label them P1, set due dates, change state, all in natural language with a preview step before execution.
 The architectural difference is that Infersync's AI is wired into the work-item mutation layer (via the resolveActor + bulkOps engine), so it can actually do the thing rather than just describe doing the thing.

 Is Monday more enterprise-ready?